Aimeedeer/org-notes/content/hacking/run-riscv-vm-test-suite.md

 ## Install RISCV toolchain {#install-riscv-toolchain}

 I spent a long time installing [RISCV GNU Toolchain](https://github.com/riscv/riscv-gnu-toolchain).
-Its instructions for macOS do not seem right, and I am not familiar with system-level programming.
+Its instructions for macOS seem to be incorrect, though, I am not familiar with system-level programming.

 Follow the instructions from its GitHub.